 Instapage is ideal for mid to enterprise-level companies and agencies.
-However, if you’re a small business, you’ll likely find the price too expensive, and competitors have better customer service.
+However, if you’re a small business, you’ll likely find the price too expensive.

-The pricing plan is simple and comes in two tiers, ‘Building and Converting’, paid annually and monthly.
-At $299 a month, the Building plan includes app integration, unlimited domains, mobile pages that load instantly, SSL encryption, SOC2 compliance, A/B testing, conversion analytics, and more.
+The pricing plan is simple and comes in two tiers, ‘Build and Convert‘, paid annually and monthly.
+At $299 a month, the Build plan includes app integration, unlimited domains, mobile pages that load instantly, SSL encryption, SOC2 compliance, A/B testing, conversion analytics, and more.
 A 14-day free trial is available.

 The second-tier features everything from the first and can be tailor-made to suit your precise specifications.
 For a custom quote, you’ll have to contact their sales team.

 Sendinblue is an all-encompassing digital marketing solution that allows you to connect with your customers via email and SMS.
 If you’re sick of waiting for replies to your messages and emails, you’re in good hands—the customer support team is excellent.